sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

 Opens with the Mantra and description of Dakshināmūrti, an aspect of Shiva.
 He is seated under a fig tree (Vata) with one hand on His knee.
 He is white as milk Kshīra) A great serpent is coiled around His waist The crescent moon is on His matted hair.
-He holds an axe and deer and makes [the auspicious (Bhadra) gesture](# "That is, Jnānamudrā").
+He holds an axe and deer and makes the auspicious (Bhadra) gesture[^225].
 He is surrounded by Shuka and other Munis.
 "May Bhava grant ye purity of mind (Bhāvashuddhi).”
 Then follows some ritual in His worship.

+[^225]: "That is, Jnānamudrā"

  Verses 12, 13 give the Mantra of Aghora Rudra and is followed in v.
 18 by this invocation.
 "May Aghora destroy all that is evil to you He is of fierce mien with three eyes and terrific to behold; dark like the black clouds and clad in red raiment.
 Great serpents cover His body.
 He holds an axe, drum, sword, shield, bow, arrow, spear and skull.
-He it is Who devours [inimical Nāgas](# "Serpent Divinities.") and evil planets.
+He it is Who devours inimical Nāgas[^226] and evil planets.
 He ever grants good (that is, to His worshipper)".

+[^226]: "Serpent Divinities."

  The ritual is dealt with up to v.
 30. The next verse gives the Mrityunjayamantra; and the Dhyāna of this aspect is at v.
 33. The remainder of the Chapter deals with Yantra and other ritual details.